Contents

 Audio Description

-Audio description is the narrated visual description of time-based media.
-It is an additional audio track, often phrased as an additional language track, and is in the same language as the source media.
+Audio description is a narrated visual description of time-based media.
+It is an additional audio track, often presented as an additional language track, and is in the same language as the source media.

 Captions